microsoft/MixedReality-GraphicsTools-Unreal/Docs/Effects.md

 # Procedural Normal

-Surface normals are used extensively in computer graphics to determine which way a surface is facing how light bounces off a surface.
+Surface normals are used extensively in computer graphics to determine which way a surface is facing and how light bounces off a surface.
 Normally surface normals are calculated for a mesh at creation or import time, but with procedural meshes this calculation may not occur.
 Fortunately, there is a way to automatically generate surface normals in a pixel shader.

 > [!NOTE]
 > Procedural normals do not account for [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group) and may make a model appear faceted.